What’s the cost of running an electric car?

 For decades now, governments and scientists have worried about the environmental impact of the internal combustion engine.

 Humanity fell for the convenience and power of petrol-powered vehicles in a major way almost as soon as they were invented at the beginning of the 20th Century and they have since truly taken over the planet.
-There are more than 32 million registered vehicles in the UK: on a global scale we are certainly talking billions, each one pumping out exhaust fumes every time the owner turns the ignition key.
+There are nearly 33 million registered vehicles in the UK: on a global scale we are certainly talking billions, each one pumping out exhaust fumes every time the owner turns the ignition key.

 Now environmentalists worry about the carbon monoxide that pours from exhaust pipes and the significant contribution this makes to climate change.
 This is a harder problem to solve.
 The most effective and far-reaching solution to date has been the rise of the electric vehicle.